-$$J_s = Z eta^ N_0 expigg(rac{-\Delta G^}{kT}igg)$$
+$$J_s = Z eta^ Nexpigg(rac{-\Delta G^}{kT}igg)$$

-- Z is the Zeldovich factor, - eta^ is the rate at which atoms or molecules are attached to the critical nucleus, - N_0 is the number of available nucleation sites (of a particular type) per unit volume.
-In the case of homogeneous nucleation, each atom in the mother phase is a potential nucleation site, - ΔG^ is the Gibbs energy of formation of a critical nucleus, - k is Boltzmann's constant, - T is absolute temperature.
+- Z is the Zeldovich factor, - eta^ is the rate at which atoms or molecules are attached to the critical nucleus, - N is the number of available nucleation sites (of a particular type) per unit volume.
+In the case of homogeneous nucleation, initially, each atom in the whole volume of the mother phase is a potential nucleation site.
+As precipitation proceeds, the number of available nucleation sites decreases due to the occupancy of part of the matrix volume by formed secondary phase particles.
+In the case of heterogeneous nucleation, the initial number can also be estimated, given the grain size or dislocation density in the matrix phase.
+It decreases also with time but at different rates. - ΔG^ is the Gibbs energy of formation of a critical nucleus, - k is Boltzmann's constant, - T is absolute temperature.